VIDEO: @mnwild Coach Yeo teams up with @coachtearse for these tips on responding to on-ice injuries http://t.co/oOMff0OkDm

 Myth: When a player uses equipment from Gear Up Minnesota!, it becomes his or her equipment.

-When the grants are sent out, they become property of the association.
-For associations that receive equipment certificates, it is highly recommended that the certificates are handed out to the players (or families) who will be using the equipment for them to redeem at Total Hockey.
-This fulfills three important objectives: a) reduces the workload of the volunteers b) allows Total Hockey staff to supply equipment that fits the individual who will be wearing it c) first year players and parents are provided with equipment education and tips while they are outfitted with free gear.
-Following the season, the equipment should be returned to the association where it can be reused for many years to come.
+It is highly recommended that associations receiving the certificates pass them out to the players (or families) who will be using the equipment for them to redeem at Total Hockey rather than collecting the gear as an association and distributing it.
+This fulfills three important objectives: a) reduces the workload of the volunteers b) allows Total Hockey staff to supply equipment that fits the specific individual who will be wearing it rather than simply providing an assortment of sizes c) first year players and parents are provided with equipment education and tips while they are outfitted with free gear.
+Associations can even schedule an equipment fitting day with their local Total Hockey store where all of their players using the equipment can be fitted at the same time.

 Myth: All sizes of equipment are available.